FarmView video tutorials & manual

 - Wind speed

-After you have successfully defined your cropzones, you are redirected to the irrimet setting page (Figure 5).
+After you have successfully defined your cropzones, you are redirected to the irrimet setting page (photo below).
 First, you are asked to define your crop from the FAO crop type table.
 The default FAO crop (evapotranspiration) coefficients and the default root zone depth will be provided in the lower interactive graphic.
 Adjust them if needed by moving the green/red points up and down.

 Note: Make sure you select stations that contain data for the season that you are interested in.